 - Consider all aspects of the experience as a metaphor, a mirror on life and/or life circumstances.

-- Walk around the perimeter before or after the labyrinth walk.
+- Walk around the perimeter before or after the labyrinth walk if you feel like some buffer time to set intention or integrate your experience.

 While a labyrinth walk traditionally follows the same path to centre and back out, it is perfectly acceptable to leave the path at any time should the need arise.